SoftwareSeniPT/ss-codex/markdowns/frontend.md

 }
 ```

+### Reduce image file size

+Reduce image file size is by using the "Save for Web" command in Adobe Photoshop.
+When using this command, you want to adjust the image to the lowest file size acceptable while keeping an eye out for image quality.

+A good rule of thumb for ecommerce images is to try to keep your image file size below 70kb.
+That can be difficult sometimes, especially for larger images, so you can use larger file size no more than 200kb.

 ## HTML

+### Readjust HTML
+You FrontEnds are allowed to readjust the HTML whenever you think the mockup of the new site has a different layout with the template.
+Believe me, the good structure will save your time on styling, moreover while facing IE.

 ### Reducing Markup
 Whenever possible, avoid superfluous parent elements when writing HTML.
 Many times this requires iteration and refactoring, but produces less HTML.